MathematicGuy/RemoteObsidian/Project Skin/Spaces/German Vocab Revision.md

 Unsere Mikrowelle ist zu alt / our microwave is too old Die Küche ist noch Schmutzig - the kitchen is still dirty

-Blumen flower
-Rot red
-Eine Bettdecke bedspread
-	Ein Bett
-Weich soft
-Bild buy
-Malt ein Bild / is paiting a paiting
-Kopfkissen pillow
-	Mein Kopfkissen ist sehr Weich - my pillow is too soft

-\Pflanzen plant
-Mehrfamilienhaus - apartment building \
-Warum ist Unsere Wohnzimmer Schmutzig / why is our living room is so dirty

-Regnet es schon it rain already
-Das sind meine Leute / that is my people
-	**Das** - mean "this" or "that"
-	**meine** - possessive pronoun for "my" in plural form **sind** - is the plural form of the verb "to be" (sein)

- Es gibt nur eine Trepee im Mehrfamilienhaus - There is only one staircase in the apartment building
-	 Es gibt - there is / there are nur only

-Dann - then
-Essen gehen - eating out
-von - from
-von deinen Eltern - from your parent